 Kansas law requires that you carry “Kansas no-fault liability insurance” on any vehicle except a motorized bicycle so that, in case of an accident, the other vehicle and its passengers are protected.

-- Renew online, not in line with KS Web-Tags.
+- Renew online, not in line with Online Tag Renewal.
 To renew online using a credit card or by eCheck you must have your PIN number located on your vehicle registration application.
 Please allow 5 to 7 business days to receive your registration receipt and decal by mail.
 Please remember to save your confirmation number.
 There will be a convenience fee charged by the payment processor for this service.
 Some registrations may not qualify for electronic renewal.

 - Renew by Mail.
 To renew by mail you may send a check, money order or cashier’s check in the envelope provided along with valid proof of insurance.
 Please do not send cash in the mail.
 You may write one check if renewing multiple vehicles.
 Please allow 5 to 7 business days to receive your registration and decal by mail.